-Percona Server has implemented ability to have a MySQL user who has system access to do administrative tasks but limited access to user schema.
+Percona Server for MySQL has implemented ability to have a MySQL user who has system access to do administrative tasks but limited access to user schema.
 This feature is especially useful to those operating MySQL As A Service.

 This user has a mixed and special scope of abilities and protection:

 - Utility user will not appear in the mysql.user table and can not be modified by any other user, including root.

 THREAD_STATISTICStables or in any performance_schema tables.

 - Utility user’s queries may appear in the general and slow logs.

 - Utility user doesn’t have the ability create, modify, delete or see any schemas or data not specified (except for information_schema).

 - Utility user may modify all visible, non read-only system variables (see Expanded Program Option Modifiers functionality).